enepomnyaschih/jwidget/doc/jwidget/Core.md

 	iid(obj: any): number

 Returns object unique ID.
-Returns iid of object if it is an instance of Class, else returns the object itself.
+Returns iid of object if it is an instance of [jwidget/Class](Class.md), else returns the object itself.

 ### destroy

 	destroy(obj: any): void

 Calls object method **destroy** if available.
-Can be used in mappers configuration:
+Can be used in mapper configuration:

 	const mapper = createMapper(collection, {
 		createItem  : (data: Data) => new View(data),